Ready-Ready/HealthySteps_Salesforce/README.md

 ## Reporting Process for CHS Org

-* The Coastal Cloud and Ready for School, Ready for Life team will meet CHS team before every release
+* From Coastal Cloud Renell Carpenter [System Administrator] and Karthik Dhakshanamoorthy [System Administrator] from Ready for School, Ready for Life team will meet Brianna White [HS Supervisor] and her team from CHS before every release
 * In this meeting they would decide on which report needs go live during the release and what changes are to be made to the reports
 * Reporting changes for the CHS Org will be present in the “[Healthy Steps Training Questions and Issues](https://docs.google.com/spreadsheets/d/1OAtKurnNtY1CRnZjzmncgD871txoP8UfCS30avWsr3s/edit?usp=sharing)” file under “**Report Priorities**” tab
-* The report which needs to be modified will be marked as “**1**” on the “**Priority Ranking**” column
+* The report which needs to be modified will be given a serial number based on release in the “**Priority Ranking**” column
 * The details regarding the modifications will be present in the “Notes” column
 * An issue will be created for each reporting requirement (points discussed during the meeting) on the “**HealthySteps_Salesforce**” repository in GitHub
 * The issue will be pulled under the “In Progress” column in the “HealthySteps Salesforce” Project
 * The reports will then be created/modified in Salesforce and saved under the respective Report folders
 * Once done, the task card will be moved to the “Done” column
 * On the day of the relase the report changes will be moved form Sandbox to Production environment
-* CHS will come to know about the changes when release is made
+* CHS team i.e. Brianna White [HS Supervisor] and her team will come to know about the changes in the release notes when release is made
 ---

 ## Change request Process for CHS Org

-* Any changes to be made is loged as issue in **Healthy Steps Training Questions and Issues** google sheet by CHS team
+* Any changes to be made is loged as issue in **Healthy Steps Training Questions and Issues** google sheet by Brianna White [HS Supervisor] and her team from CHS
 * What changes are to be made in the CHS Org will be listed in the “[Healthy Steps Training Questions and Issues](https://docs.google.com/spreadsheets/d/1OAtKurnNtY1CRnZjzmncgD871txoP8UfCS30avWsr3s/edit?usp=sharing)” file under “**Issue Log**” tab
-* Costal Cloud team goes through the issues, analyze them
+* From Costal Cloud team Renell Carpenter [System Administrator] and her team goes through the issues, analyze them
 * Based on the priority the issues, when issues will be realsed is decided
 * For each issue a user story is generated, to undestand exactly what is expected as a result or outcome
 * Then issue will be created for each change requirement on the “**HealthySteps_Salesforce**” repository in GitHub
 * The issue will be pulled under the “In Progress” column in the “HealthySteps Salesforce” Project
 * Once done, the task card will be moved to the “Done” column
 * On the day of the relase the changes will be moved form Sandbox to Production environment
-* CHS will come to know about the changes in the release notes when release is made
+* CHS team i.e. Brianna White [HS Supervisor] and her team will come to know about the changes in the release notes when release is made
 ---

 ## List of Roles, Profile and public group for active users in Salesforce org